Diversity

 As a department, we pledge to take action towards a cultural transformation of our processes, our infrastructure and our curriculum through the graduate diversity pilot program, the department of architecture has outlined initiatives and has pledged to improve the department across the areas of diversity, equity, inclusion, and belonging.

 As a first step since receiving a pilot grant to enact change, the department has established an equity steering committee dedicated to the implementation of the initiatives of the pledge below.
-Since 2020, the committee is now developing initiatives to be put into place.
+The committee is now developing initiatives to be put into place.

 Departmental Goals and Pledges